 If the client is a minor, or a minor will be present in a family session, the form below needs to be filled out)

 Parental Consent (PDF)

 For Intakes in Spanish (Ingestas en español):

-The following are scheduled days the Community Counseling Center will be closed for Summer and Fall 2018 Semesters.
+The following are scheduled days the Texas Wesleyan University Community Counseling Center will be closed for 2022.

 For inclement weather or unforeseen closures, please see the top banner of all pages on the TXWES webpage, or tune in to your local news station.
 If the Texas Wesleyan Campus is closed, the TWUCCC will also be closed.